Kitware/dive/docs/Google-Cloud.md

 # Google Cloud

-This guide is intended for DIVE Web users who would like to use Google Cloud resources like storage and compute to store and process data.
-Your data will live in GCS Buckets and can be analyzed on either Kitware's servers or your own service workers.
+This guide is intended for VIAME Web users who would like to use Google Cloud resources to store and process data.
+Your data will live in GCS Buckets and can be analyzed on either Kitware's servers or your own cloud service workers.

 ![Google Cloud Diagram](images/Diagrams/Google-Cloud.png)

 ## Concepts

-* Kitware maintains viame.kitware.com web server deployment.
+* Kitware maintains [viame.kitware.com](https://viame.kitware.com) web server deployment.
 * You own and manage your data in cloud storage buckets.
-* (optional) You run worker nodes that process your own job queue.
+* (optional) You run worker nodes that process your own personal job queue.

 There are several benefits to this configuration:

 * Our team can provide support and troubleshooting directly on your data and error logs.
 * Our team manages deployments, updates, and maintenance.
 * Our team can provide recommendatations for annotation and analysis based on your specific data and needs.

+## Support

+**For questions or support, please reach out to `viame-web@kitware.com`**

 ## Google Cloud Storage Mirroring